mattcorr/mattcorr.github.io/_posts/2006-03-25-i-love-my-new-digital-camera.md

 As most who know me will know, I am heavily into digital photography.
 About a week ago I picked up a new [Canon 30D](http://www.dpreview.com/news/0602/06022114canoneos30d.asp), which will replace my aging [Canon 300D](https://www.dpreview.com/reviews/canoneos300d/).

 Don’t get me wrong.. the 300D is a very good camera… but the 30D. **Oh my GOD!
 It is awesome!**
-I have a few galleries now.
-These can be found [here](http://photos.mattcorr.com).

 The main features I like about the 30D: